software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 For the _fifth user story_ we can have the following tasks in addition to the REST API tasks mentioned before:

-1. Create a React component RecommendationList which lists reading recommendations from /api/recommendations
+1. Implement a RecommendationList component which lists reading recommendations from the /api/recommendations REST API endpoint
-2. Render the RecommandationList component on the reading recommendation list Thymeleaf template
+2. Render the RecommandationList component in the reading recommendation list Thymeleaf template
 3. Add the category filter for the RecommendationList component

 {: .important-title }

 > Exercise 16
 >
-> Add the tasks of the _fifth user story_ to the "Sprint 2 Backlog" board as cards in Trello.
+> Create issues for the the remaining tasks of the _fifth user story_ and add them to the Sprint 2 Backlog project.

 {: .important-title }